zcattacz/alasql_wiki/readme.md

-# AlaSQL - a versatile javascript SQL database

 [![bitHound Score](https://www.bithound.io/github/agershun/alasql/badges/score.svg)](https://www.bithound.io/github/agershun/alasql)       [![NPM downloads](http://img.shields.io/npm/dm/alasql.svg?style=flat&label=npm downloads)](https://npmjs.org/package/alasql)      ![Stars](https://img.shields.io/github/stars/agershun/alasql.svg?label=Github%20%E2%98%85)       ![Release](https://img.shields.io/github/release/agershun/alasql.svg?label=Last release)      ![NPM version](https://img.shields.io/npm/l/alasql.svg)

+# AlaSQL

-AlaSQL - _([à la] (http://en.wiktionary.org/wiki/%C3%A0_la) [SQL](http://en.wikipedia.org/wiki/SQL)) [ælæ ɛskju:ɛl]_ - is a javascript SQL database library for both relational data and schemaless data with a strong foucus on query speed and flexibillity for datasources.
+_([à la] (http://en.wiktionary.org/wiki/%C3%A0_la) [SQL](http://en.wikipedia.org/wiki/SQL)) [ælæ ɛskju:ɛl]_ - AlaSQL is a versatil javascript SQL database library for both relational data, schemaless data, and graph data with a strong foucus on query speed and flexibillity for datasources.
 It works in your browser, Node.js, IO.js and Apache Cordova.

 We focus on [speed](speed) by taking advantage of the dynamic nature of javascript when building up queries.
-Real world solutions demand real world flexibility regarding where data comes from and where it is to be stored.
+Real world solutions demands flexibility regarding where data comes from and where it is to be stored.
 We focus on flexibility by making sure you can [import/export](import+export) and query directly on data stored in your own JSON object, Excel files, localStorage, IndexedDB, and SQLite.

 The library brings you the comfort of a full database engine to your javascript app.
 No, really - its a full database engine complying with [most of SQL-99](https://github.com/agershun/alasql/wiki/SQL-99) spiced up with additional syntax for handling noSQL (schemaless) data and graph networks.
-We are working towards helping projects porting from native databases by letting you specify the flavor for the SQL behavior as either AlaSQL, Postgres, ORACLE, MSSQL, MySQL, or SQLite.
+To help porting from native databases you can specify the flavor for the SQL behavior as either AlaSQL, T-SQL, MySQL, Postgres, ORACLE, SQLite, OrientDB.
+MSSQL is on its way.

 ----